DBT-A: Dialectical Behavior Therapy for Adolescents

 Fee Structure for DBT-A Services

-Black clock icon showing the time as 3 o'clock, on a white background.
+Black clock icon showing the time at 3 o'clock.

 60-minute Intake session (one-time) -